sashasidak/browserstek/README.md

-# browserstek
+# browserstak
-how to add browserstek in my project
+how to add browserstak in my project

-1) Take my AmmerWallet project and push it in browserstek
+1) Take my AmmerWallet project and push it in browserstak - done
-2) Write first test for the "Wikipedia.apk"
+2) Write first test for the "abank.apk" - done
-3) Check documentations for include browserstek
+3) Check documentations for include browserstak - done
-4) Try include it
+4) Try include it - done for aos
+5) Include it for iOS
+6) Try modify for run at 2 devices
+7) Refactor project at 2 applications

+Next:
+1) Integret Jankins in project
+2) Integrate Jankins in Browserstak
+3) Integrate massage in Telegram
+4) Do scidule